itsananderson/itsananderson.github.io/source/_posts/2014-07-08-azure-blob-storage-and-node-blob-metadata.markdown

 date: 2014-07-08 20:47:12 -0700
 comments: true
 categories: Azure Node
+description: In this blog post, we discuss how to work with Azure Storage blob metadata in Node.
 ---

 **This is part of a series on working with Azure Blob Storage in Node.**